mikayahlevi/mru-lm/README.md

 The idea of a matrix recurrent unit is dictated by the update rule $H_t = H_{t-1} X_{t-1}$,  and $H_1 = X_1$ where $X$ and $H$ are $\mathbb{R}^{s \times d_o \times d_o}$ sequences of square matrices ($d_o$ will be clarified later).
 My motivation for coming up with this idea are based on the following reasons:

 - Matrix multiplication is associative but not commutative.
 The associativity means I can compute the cumulative matrix product using an (inclusive) parallel scan.
-The lack of commutativity means that the order of tokens is automatically incorporated into the MRU.
+The lack of commutativity means that the order of the inputs is automatically incorporated into the output by the MRU.
 - When you try to do this scan on an traditional RNN, the number of operations scales cubically with the amount of elements in the output state, meaning that limited information is retained compared to the amount of computation.
 On the other hand, if the states are matrices, the number of operations as a function of elements in the output state is $((d_o)^2)^\frac{3}{2}$, where $(d_o)^2$ is the number of elements in the square $d_o \times d_o$ output matrix state.
 Some more info here: <https://arxiv.org/abs/1709.04057>.
-- When processing the tokens sequentially or in parallel with the Brent-Kung parallel scan, the network scales linearly with time in contrast to attention which scales quadratically with time.
+- When processing the tokens sequentially, the network scales linearly with time in contrast to attention which scales quadratically with sequence length.

 ### Dimensionality and Construction